charlesrclark1243/medical-chatbot/README.md

 # Medi-Bot 3.1-8B

 Medi-Bot 3.1-8B is a full-stack Large Language Model (LLM)-powered Retrieval-Augmented Generation (RAG) medical chatbot.
 The backend was built using Python -- specifically Langchain, Ollama, Pinecone, and Flask -- while the frontend was constructed using React.
-Medi-Bot 3.1-8B uses Meta's Llama 3.1 8B model as its LLM backbone and a Pinecone vector database containing embeddings from *The Gale Encyclopedia o Medicine (2nd edition)* to power its RAG capabilities.
+Medi-Bot 3.1-8B uses Meta's Llama 3.1 8B model as its LLM backbone and a Pinecone vector database containing embeddings from *The Gale Encyclopedia of Medicine (2nd edition)* to power its RAG capabilities.
 The diagram below expands on how the app works.

 ![Diagram explaining how Medi-Bot 3.1-8B works.](./assets/app-flowchart.png)